-- 1. Identify the main characteristics of scientific thought. - 2.
-Understand how numerical and non-numerical data are measured and described. - 3.
-Describe and evaluate a range of quantitative and qualitative research methods. - 4.
-Appreciate the role of ethics within research. - 5.
-Present research findings and write a report.
+Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to Identify the main characteristics of scientific thought.
+Understand how numerical and non-numerical data are measured and described.
+Describe and evaluate a range of quantitative and qualitative research methods.
+Appreciate the role of ethics within research.
+Present research findings and write a report. ,